 Drambuie is a blended whisky liqueur of aged Scotch, heather honey, plus wild herbs and spices, usually hand-picked.
 Its name comes from the Gaelic, An Dram Buidheach.
 Translated, this means, “The drink that satisfies.”

 It is the oldest Scotch whisky liqueur, and the story of its creation is legendary.
 Bonnie Prince Charlie, Prince Charles Stuart, waited for passage back to Europe.
 He had the equivalent of a $30,000,000 bounty on his head after the Battle of Culloden in 1746.

 Scots’ clansmen kept him safely hidden from the Brits on the Isle of Skye.
 In return, he gave them the recipe for Drambuie—the original was made for them by the Royal Apothecary.
-Today, it’s said that Queen Elizabeth favors a chocolate Mousse made with both Drambuie and coffee.
+It is said that Queen Elizabeth favored a chocolate Mousse made with both Drambuie and coffee.

 Scotland’s Craft Gin Distilleries

 Gin made in Scotland?
 Absolutely, and it’s some of the most distinctive in the world.
 Whisky distilleries are moving into the market, but it’s the small craft distilleries that are creating the buzz—there’s even a new, successful festival called “International Scottish Gin Day!”

 Right now, gin is made in secluded Island distilleries all the way to the grand lady, Edinburgh.
 (Edinburgh is many aficionados’ idea of paradise, with distilleries such as Pickerings, Port of Leith, Old Curiosity, and Edinburgh Gin.)
 When in the country, consider heading to the islands for gins made with locally-foraged botanicals, herbs, mints, and rare flowers growing only on certain cliffs.
 Out of this world.